Superman and the Legion of Super-Heroes: Plot

-The Legion is being hunted by Earth-Man and his villainous cohorts, who have dubbed themselves the "Justice League of Earth".
+The Legion is being hunted by Earth-Man and his villainous cohorts, who have dubbed themselves the Justice League of Earth.
 After telling the Legionnaires that Brainiac 5 sent him here, Superman, Dawnstar, Colossal Boy, and Wildfire head to his likely location: an alien holding camp.
 Superman and the others encounter two more Legionnaires: Night Girl and Shadow Lass, who lead them to an improvised underground headquarters from which over ten thousand extraterrestrials have escaped to their home planets.
 Timber Wolf and Lightning Lass are revealed to be running the interstellar "underground railroad".

 After a short reunion, Superman and his Legionnaire friends are discovered by Earth-Man and are attacked by the Justice League of Earth.
 Wildfire, Dawnstar, Colossal Boy, and Superman manage to escape through a warp-gate to Colu, where they crash land, and are attacked by the seemingly brainwashed residents.
 After blacking out, Superman awakens and is confronted by Brainiac 5, who reveals that his dictatorship of the planet is fabricated as a way to keep Colu, which is the strategic beachhead of a proposed United Planets attack on Earth, from completing their plans.

-On Earth, Chameleon Girl sneaks into the Justice League's headquarters, and discovers that they captured Sun Boy and placed him into a machine that uses his powers to tint the sun red.
+On Earth, Chameleon Girl sneaks into the Justice League's headquarters and discovers that they captured Sun Boy and used his abilities to tint the sun red.
 Superman, Brainiac 5, and Colossal Boy find the other Legionnaires and the crystal data tablet containing the false claims regarding Superman's origins.

 Earth-Man reveals himself and steals Colossal Boy's power, and proceeds to attack Superman, gloating how he has forever ruined his name, but Superman takes the fight outside the station, and pushes Earth-Man into outer space.
 Meanwhile, the attack force of the United Planets wait for the signal to attack Earth.

 Brainiac 5 manages to free Sun Boy from the machine.
 Once he returns to consciousness, Earth's sun once again emits yellow rays, restoring Superman's powers.
 The Man of Steel is then able to face Earth-Man on equal footing, convincing Earth's people the truth of his origins in the process.
-With the Legion's help, Superman is able to subdue Earth-Man.
+With the Legion's help, Superman subdues Earth-Man.
 With the Justice League of Earth defeated, the Legion set about rebuilding, and making plans to find their lost teammates.
 Before leaving for his era, Superman tells the Legion to let him know when they need his help.
 In the present, Superman returns to the spot where he made his first trip to the future, and places his hand on a tree Lightning Lad marked with an "L", to remind him where to wait for the Legion to return.